|

 Adjusting to such a schedule significantly improves our work-life balance.
 We adapt our sleep patterns to ensure we’re well-rested and can fully embrace the local lifestyle.
 The serene morning hours become highly productive, while the evenings are a time for community activities and relaxation.
 Hawaii has some of the nicest people we have ever met and it’s one of the few places where we join in on potlucks, open mic nights, etc.

-Reader, if you found these tips helpful, we’d love it if you could share them with friends and family who dream of traveling part-time.
+Reader, if you found these tips helpful, I’d love it if you could share them with friends and family who dream of traveling while they work. |

-How can time zone shifts shape your productivity and downtime, and how do you find the right balance?
+How can time zone shifts shape your productivity and downtime, and how do you find the right balance? |

 Ahead of the Curve in the UK: